luispabon/sway-ubuntu/README.md

-# Sway builds for Ubuntu 23.04 (amd64)
+# Sway builds for Ubuntu 23.10 (amd64)

-Ubuntu 23.04 build system for sway and related tools.
+Ubuntu 23.10 build system for sway and related tools.

 Even though most of these tools (including sway and wlroots) are now available in Ubuntu, they move and evolve pretty quickly and I personally prefer to keep up to date with those.

 This repository contains a Makefile based build system for all of these.
 We are NOT building deb packages (see my [old repository which did](https://github.com/luispabon/sway-ubuntu-deb-build) if you want to do so), but we're directly building from source and installing as root.

-## Note: upgrading to Ubuntu 23.04
+## Note: upgrading from Ubuntu 22.10 or earlier

 You can safely ignore this note if this is the first time you're installing sway and all the other apps from this repo.